10. iOS Dynamic Analysis

 • Use Manual to set the Proxy to the host IP running BurpSuite (vboxnet LAN or Bridged LAN IP) and port 8082

-• on the iOS device
+• Install the BurpSuite CA certificate on the iOS device

 • Open http://burpsuite:8082 on Safari